rust-stuco/lectures/week4/collections_generics.md

 * The second is more general and preferred
 * We can do this because of _deref coercion_
     * This basically means you can turn a `&Vec<T>` into a `&[T]`
-* We'll talk more about this in week 9!
+* We'll talk more about this in a future week!

 ---